 Before Covid changed the lives of everyone, the concept of remote work was uncommon.
-Today, many companies are realizing employees working remotely provides a huge benefit because they seem to be more productive in the comforts of their own home.
+Today, many companies realize that employees working remotely provides a huge benefit because they seem to be more productive in the comforts of their own home.
 If some companies decide to stay remote indefinitely, the question is: How can you keep motivated when you’re working remotely?
-Well, as someone who has worked remotely for over 4 years, I’ll give you some ideas that have helped me stay motivated.
+Well, as someone who has worked remotely for over four years, I’ll give you some ideas that have helped me stay motivated.

-- Plan your meals so that you can make sure to have your favorites as leftovers for lunch.
-The last thing you want to do while you’re working is interrupting your day with cooking, so making your favorites for dinner and having them for leftovers is a great way to stay motivated when you’re working from home.
+Plan your meals so that you can make sure to have your favorites as leftovers for lunch.
+The last thing you want to do while you’re working is interrupt your day with cooking, so making your favorites for dinner and having them for leftovers is a great way to stay motivated while working from home.
 Or if you do feel like eating out, your favorite neighborhood restaurants are probably fairly close to you as well.

-- Listen to music in the background when you’re working on your own.
+Listen to music in the background when you’re working on your own.
 Listening to music can put you in a good mood and might give you a beat that helps to find a rhythm as you complete your work.
 Just make sure to turn it off while you’re in a meeting.
+If you find music too distracting, check out the variety of videos on YouTube that include rain, trains, blizzards, ocean waves, and more.
+They also work great as background noise.

-- Reach out to other coworkers.
+Reach out to other coworkers.
 Some people are introverts and others are extroverts so it’s okay to take a 5- or 10-minute break to catch up with a coworker and see how they’re doing.
-They might also be struggling to stay motivated, and they might not realize that they might just need someone to reach out and have some dialogue.
+They might also be struggling to stay motivated and do not realize they just need someone to reach out and have some dialogue.
 We’re social creatures so it’s important to get some community time.

 If you’re not sure what will work to keep you motivated, try all of these, some of these, or none at all.
 The important thing is to find ways that help you feel good and give you the motivation you need to get the work you need to complete.